Deployments with quantum-cli

 compose: docker-compose.local.yml

-• build: and publish: are commands that are executed before stack update and stack create.
+.
 You can use them to build and publish docker images to your private registry.

-Normally, one would use the build config in docker-compose.yml to achieve the same thing.
-Quantum currently doesn’t support that, since we only upload the docker-compose file, not your complete local build context.
+Normally, one would use the `build` config in `docker-compose.yml` to achieve the same thing.
+Quantum currently doesn't support that, since we only upload the docker-compose file, not your complete local build context.

-• compose: just gives the name of the docker-compose file
+just gives the name of the docker-compose file

 Multiple environments #